 Working within the parameter constraints of the Stratford City Zone 1 Masterplan, we designed a distinctive and unique workplace building as the first phase of the redevelopment of the M7 plot.
-The building acts as a catalyst for high-quality architectural design for our client, providing them with premier BREEAM ‘Excellent’ workspace which will become the new East London home of HM Revenue & Customs.
+The building acts as a catalyst for high-quality architectural design for our client, providing them with premier BREEAM ‘Excellent’ workspace which is the new East London home of HM Revenue & Customs.

 The main entrance fronting Westfield Avenue is sheltered by the cantilevering office building above and centralised within a colonnade of external feature columns.
 A decorative soffit of profiled bronze anodised aluminium extends from the exterior through into the double-height entrance foyer, which is enclosed in full height glazing allowing views to and from the surrounding public realm.